euank/euank.com/_drafts/2022-05-01-nixos-bisect.md

 I didn't mention it above, but I've done kernel git bisects in the past too.
 In the past, my bisects have been considerably easier for a couple reasons.
-First, in the past I've trimmed down the kernel config significantly more first (admittedly, most of my previous bisects were on Gentoo, where I had a hand-crafted minimal config already), which massively increased the iteration speed.
-This was a boon.
-NixOS starts with a much thicker config, and has a number of checks in its initrd build process and so on which require a rather large baseline of modules.
+First, I've typically trimmed down the kernel config significantly more (admittedly, most of my previous bisects were on Gentoo, where I had a hand-crafted minimal config already), which massively increased the iteration speed.
+NixOS starts with a much thicker kernel config, and has a number of checks in its initrd build process and so on which require a rather large baseline of modules.

 Another difference, touched on above, is that NixOS makes it more difficult to use a standalone kernel.